An old clay workings reclaimed by nature and now managed for wildlife and education

 This nature reserve holds scenic lakes, woods and grassland, created by nature from abandoned clay workings.
 Woodland has grown up on spoil heaps and wildflowers abound in original and planted meadows.

-Hampshire & Isle of Wight Wildlife Trust manage our nature reserves for the benefit of wildlife and we would like to thank all of our visitors that take care when walking on our nature reserves.
-We are working hard to engage with the dog walking community, in particular those that visit our nature reserves with their dog.
+We manage our nature reserves for the benefit of wildlife and we would like to thank all of our visitors that take care when walking on our nature reserves.
+We're working hard to engage with the dog walking community, in particular those that visit our nature reserves with their dog.
 The Trust’s "Dogs on Reserves" project has produced a leaflet that explains how to act responsibly on our nature reserves, along with some general guidance for dog walking visitors and advice about walking amongst cattle.

 We currently have Education and Reserve Warden volunteer opportunities - click here for details.